kdoore/1335GitBook/agents_with_slider_controller.md

 Within the draw( ) loop, we need to set both the highlightHue and basicHue for each agent.
 Since the HueSlider only gives us 1 value, we can just modify that value slightly for the highlightHue, so that we can see a visual  distinction between agents that are intersecting compared to other agents.

+We want to insure that all hue values fall within the range of meaningful values, so we'll use modulus to 'wrap' values that exceed 255, so they

 We'll want to put the code for setting these hue values within the outer for-loop where we loop through all agents, to insure we set the value for each agent.

 ```java